CPC-2-6-06 — Guidelines for the Submission of Applications to Provide Mobile Satellite Services in Canada

 Comments and suggestions may be directed to the following address:

-This circular deals with the procedure to obtain approval in principle to provide mobile satellite services in Canada.
+This circular deals with the procedures to obtain approval in principle to provide mobile-satellite services in Canada.
+Mobile-satellite service includes earth stations on board vessels (ESVs).

 The radio frequency spectrum is a public resource and Industry Canada is responsible for making spectrum available to specific users in Canada.
-Mobile satellite services in Canada are available to members of the public through mobile satellite service providers.
-Mobile satellite service providers will hold all licences and this will enable their subscribers to use the radio spectrum.
+Mobile-satellite service in Canada is available to members of the public through mobile-satellite service providers, which hold the licences and enable their subscribers to use the radio spectrum.

 Section 5 of the Radiocommunication Act stipulates that the Minister of Industry may issue radio or spectrum licences and fix the terms and conditions of such licences in order to permit the use of the radio spectrum in Canada.